Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

-Although Theorem~\ref{thm:s2_g} guarantees identifiability of $\Upsilon$ and $ \sigma^2$ under the marginalized model $\Prob_{\sigma^2,\Upsilon}$, in practice, the Metropolis-within-Gibbs routine presented in Section~\ref{sec_phy_31} samples also the latent features in $\bZ$ to~facilitate the derivation of tractable full-conditional distributions for $\Upsilon$ and $ \sigma^2$.
-However,~as discussed previously, the latent features are identifiable only~up~to translations and rotations.~In~classical latent space models \citep[e.g.,][]{hoff2002latent,handcock2007model}, where the focus of inference is specifically on these latent features, this issue is addressed through a processing step that aligns the samples of $\bZ$ via Procrustean transformation.
-Crucially, this internal re-alignment~is~not~required when the focus of inference is on $\Upsilon$ and $ \sigma^2$, as in the proposed \textsc{phylnet} model.
-More specifically,~the translation aspect is addressed through the re-centering operated by the auxiliary parameters~$\mu_1, \ldots, \mu_K$ in \eqref{eq:bbm_row}.
-As for rotation, Proposition~\ref{prop:matrix_normal} guarantees that the conditional distribution of the zero-centered latent features given $\Upsilon$ and $ \sigma^2$ is invariant with respect to orthogonal transformations.
+Although Theorem~\ref{thm:s2_g} guarantees identifiability of ($\sigma^2, \Upsilon$) under the marginalized model \smash{$\Prob_{\sigma^2,\Upsilon}$},~in practice, the Metropolis-within-Gibbs routine in Section~\ref{sec_phy_31} samples also the latent features in $\bZ$ to~facilitate the derivation of tractable full-conditional distributions for $\Upsilon$ and $ \sigma^2$.
+However,~as discussed previously, the latent features are identifiable only~up~to translations and rotations.~In classical latent space models \citep[see, e.g.,][]{hoff2002latent}, where the focus is specifically on these latent features, this issue is addressed through a processing that aligns the samples of $\bZ$ via Procrustean transformation.
+Crucially, such a re-alignment~is~not~required when the focus of inference is on $\Upsilon$ and $ \sigma^2$, as in the \textsc{phylnet} model.~In~particular, the translation aspect is addressed through the re-centering operated by the auxiliary parameters~$\mu_1, \ldots, \mu_K$ in \eqref{eq:bbm_row}.
+As for rotation, Proposition~\ref{prop:matrix_normal} guarantees that the conditional distribution of the zero-centered~features~given~$\Upsilon$~and~$ \sigma^2$~is~invariant with respect to orthogonal transformations.